top of page

 2. Plan Your Migration Strategy

+Engage with Microsoft or certified partners who specialize in GCC High migrations to leverage their expertise.
 Migrating to GCC High requires careful planning to avoid disruptions and ensure data integrity.
 Consider the following:

 • Inventory sensitive data and systems that must move to GCC High.